jkeuskamp/Biont_server_setup/README.md

 note that the steps above can also be performed as an installation script during setup of the instance.
 Now create a docker compose file.
 Call it shinytidyR.
 UPDATE TO INCLUDE THIS HERE

+##Using the packages
+In the browser, navigate to <AWS IP address>:8787.
+Username = test and password = test.
+These passwords can be changed in the